cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

 * The Double Current Telegraph has three elements or states which can be used to construct the morse code: forward current (current in wire, '+1'), no current (off, '0'), backward current (current out wire, '-1').
 The result, however, is an equivalent response as the Single Current Telegraph.

 * The Quadruplex Telegraph has four elements or states which can be used to construct the morse code.
 Two of the current states indicate direction while the other two indicate intensity: forward current (current in wire, '+1' and '+3'), and backward current (current out wire, '-1' and '-3').
 A magnitude of '3' indicates higher intensity.
-You can send twice as many letters per minute as the previous two, with the ablility to send two symbols at a time.
+You can send twice as many letters per minute as the previous two, with the ability to send two symbols at a time.

 By this point we are made aware of the two factors necessary to determine the amount of information being sent via telegraph: the speed of successive symbols (successive current values) over the circuit, or transmission speeds; and the amount of different symbols (different current values) available to choose from, or [multiplexing](https://en.wikipedia.org/wiki/Multiplexing#Telegraphy).
 But neither of these really solve our issues regarding the spread and overlap of the symbols (not yet, and not directly), and noise.
 Increasing power can help with noise but cables have limits.
-Ultimately, it was these problems that acted as a catalyst for the creation of Information Theory (in all its mathy goodness).
+Ultimately, it was these problems that acted as a catalyst for the creation of Information Theory (in all its math-y goodness).

 <blockquote cite="https://archive.org/details/symbolssignalsan002575mbp/page/n27">
     <p>